traefik/traefik/docs/content/providers/rancher.md

     The exposure of the Traefik container, combined with the default rule mechanism, can lead to create a router targeting itself in a loop.
     In this case, to prevent an infinite loop,
-    Traefik adds an internal middleware to refuse the request if already been passed by the same router.
+    Traefik adds an internal middleware to refuse the request if it comes from the same router.

 ### `enableServiceHealthFilter`